ctlcltd/e2-sat-editor/CONTRIBUTING.md

 Do not introduce in the code: undefined behaviors, useless complexity, return values or results that differs between compilers and platforms.

 Do not use other dependencies if not strictly necessary.
-The main dependencies are: `Qt 6`, `libcurl4`.
+The main dependencies are: `Qt 6`, `libcurl`.

 Do not use C++ dialects or preprocessors, do not extend classes from `QObject` or `QWidget`, if not strictly necessary.